Examples • Example Applications

 Save the project and the model state.

-Optional: Go to the State Record and save the record as a data file.
-This will allow you to reproduce all of the above steps using commands.
+Optional: Go to the State Record tab in the Commands area and save the record as a data file.
+This captures all the steps above as commands, which may be used later as needed in the project.

 Initial Equilibrium